AMAR: AI Moderation That Understands Meaning Instead of Chasing Keywords

 - abusive or hostile content

-- suspicious activity patterns
+- suspicious behavior patterns

 - allowing the message